+Celise Hill

-Celise Hill Student Services Officer X5B 351 t: 9850 9824 f: 9850 9820 e: celise.hill@mq.edu.au www.iec.mq.edu.au
+Student Services Officer

+X5B 351

+t· 9850 9824

+e: celise.hill@mg.edu.au

+www.iec.ma.edu.au

 Faculty of Science

 Welcome to the Faculty of Science and congratulations on choosing to study in a field of science at Macquarie University.
 Today, more than ever, science is important to all our futures.
 Through a career in science you can contribute to bettering our world.
 We in the Faculty of Science are committed to supporting your career development through exploring the frontiers of science and technology.
 Our goal is to ignite in you, a lifelong interest in learning, research and discovery.